majidsoorani/chrome_holocron/README.md

     ```

 2.  **Run the Installer**
-    This script will install Python dependencies, set script permissions, and configure the native messaging host for Chrome.
+    This script will create a Python virtual environment, install dependencies, set script permissions, and configure the native messaging host for Chrome.
     ```bash
     chmod +x install.sh
     ./install.sh
     ```
+    **The script will pause and ask you to complete the next steps.**

 3.  **Load the Extension in Chrome**
-    The installer will guide you through this, but the steps are:
     - Open Chrome and navigate to `chrome://extensions`.
     - Enable **Developer mode** in the top-right corner.
     - Click **Load unpacked**.
     - Select the `chrome_holocron` directory (the one containing `manifest.json`).

 4.  **Link the Native Host to the Extension**
-    - After loading the extension, find its card on the `chrome://extensions` page and copy the **ID** (it's a long string of letters).
+    - After loading the extension, copy its **ID** (a long string of letters).
-    - Open the native host manifest file.
-The path was printed by the install script, but it's typically: `~/Library/Application Support/Google/Chrome/NativeMessagingHosts/com.holocron.native_host.json`.
-    - In that file, replace `YOUR_EXTENSION_ID_HERE` with the ID you copied.
-    - Save the file and **restart Chrome**.
+    - Paste this ID back into the terminal where the `install.sh` script is waiting.
+    - The script will automatically configure the connection.
+    - **Restart Chrome completely** for the changes to take effect.

 ## Configuration

-1.  **Set Work Wi-Fi Networks**
-    - Edit the script: `backends/sh/work_connect.sh`.
-    - Add your work Wi-Fi network names (SSIDs) to the `WORK_SSIDS` array.
-    ```sh
-    WORK_SSIDS=("MyWorkWifi" "Another-Work-Network")
-    ```

-2.  **Configure Extension Options**
+1.  **Configure Extension Options**
     - Right-click the Holocron icon in your Chrome toolbar and select **Options**.
     - Fill in all the required fields:
+        - **Automatic Connection Networks (Optional)**: Add the SSIDs of Wi-Fi networks where the tunnel should auto-connect.
+If you leave this list empty, the automatic connection feature is disabled, and you can manually start the tunnel from any network.
         - **SSH Details**: Your username and the server's hostname.
         - **Health Checks**: The host to ping and the URL for the web check.
         - **Port Forwarding**: Define your local, remote, or dynamic (`-D`) port forwards.
 A default SOCKS proxy on port 1031 is included.
     - Click **Save Settings**.

-3.  **Enable Passwordless Sudo (Recommended)**
+2.  **Enable Passwordless Sudo (Recommended for macOS)**
-    The script needs `sudo` to check your Wi-Fi network.
+    On macOS, the script needs `sudo` to check your Wi-Fi network with `wdutil`.
 To avoid being prompted for a password, you can add a `sudoers` rule.
 The application will guide you if this is needed, but you can do it proactively.
     - Run `sudo visudo` in your terminal.
     - Add the following line at the end of the file, replacing `your_username` with your actual macOS username:
     ```